 - Secret - Get generous discounts on SaaS software by signing up for membership on this site.
 Deals include AWS, Notion & Airtable credit (>$500), 6 months of Typeform Pro, and a lot more.
 Use the promo code JANEL20 to get 20% off on any membership plan with Secret.

 - NordVPN - I use NordVPN as a dedicated VPN to protect my privacy.
 The plan is secure and supports up to 6 devices.
 It has the biggest server network (5,000+ servers in more than 60 countries), so it's blazing fast.

 - ImprovMX - Set up an ImprovMX account to send and receive emails from a custom domain, on your personal Gmail account for free.
 Here's how.

 - LastPass - What would my life be without this password manager?
-Somehow, I'm managing to get by on their free app!
+Used it for many years for free.
+Have now upgraded to paid.

 I also made an app that contains some of the tools that I love.
 It includes a broader range of tools.
 Check it out at Supercharged Toolkit (best viewed on mobile).
-If you want to share about the tools that you've found in 2020, feel free to add to this tweet!
+Here's a list of cool tools crowdsourced from Twitter.